 A rat or mouse in your home can carry a lot of risks.
-Rodents can spread disease (See One Mouse in Your Home Can Become Hundreds In a Year), and both rats and mice can cause a great deal of damage to the structure of your home as well as eating and contaminating your – and your pet’s – food.
+Rodents can spread disease, and both rats and mice can cause a great deal of damage to the structure of your home as well as eating and contaminating your – and your pet’s – food.

 How Do Mice Damage Homes?